Skip to main content

 Description

-Avahi Announce
+Avahi announce

-This enables / disables the Avahi service, which is the network discovery daemon based on mDNS / DNS-SD used by one IP Audio Client device to discover in the network other IP Audio Client devices.
-Avahi assigns a default hostname to the IPAC device which can be used to access the device’s web interface, the hostname is unique per each IPAC device and resides on the .local domain: “barix-<MACLast6Digits>.local” (e.g. “barix-091f09”)
+This enables/disables the Avahi service, which is the network discovery daemon based on mDNS/DNS-SD used by one IP Audio Client device to discover in the network other IP Audio Client devices.
+Avahi assigns a default hostname to the IPAC device which can be used to access the device’s web interface, the hostname is unique per each IPAC device and resides on the .local domain: “barix-<MACLast6Digits>.local” (e.g. “barix-091f09”).

 When enabled the device sends a query packet on the network at the Multicast IP address: 224.0.0.51 on port 5353 as defined by the mDNS protocol.
 The interval at which these query packets are sent doubles as time passes and no other devices are found in the network.